LitiumAB/Education/Developer Education/Tasks/Author service decorator/README.md

 We need to add ratings to all books returned by the `AuthorService`, instead of modifying the service this can be done using a service decorator.

-1. Create a new class: `Litium.Accelerator.Services.AuthorServiceRatingsDecorator` the implement the `IAuthorService`
+1. Create a new class: `Litium.Accelerator.Services.AuthorServiceRatingsDecorator` that implement the `IAuthorService` interface

 1. Register the class as a decorator for `IAuthorService` by decorating the class with
     ```C#
     [Litium.Runtime.DependencyInjection.ServiceDecorator(typeof(IAuthorService))]